 It’s easy to rationalise that it’s best not to say something.
 Wanting to keep the peace, though, often destroys our inner peace.
 We tell ourselves that we don’t want to hurt feelings or that we need to figure out what to say.
 What we don’t realise is how our continued silence is damaging the intimacy of a relationship.

 Communicating your position won’t improve if you’re mostly in your head.
-In the end, it’s more important to communicate full stop than it is to analyse the shit out of how you’re doing it or what you say.
+Ultimately, it’s more important to communicate full stop than to analyse the shit out of how you’re doing it or what you say.

 You can learn from speaking up and sometimes getting it ‘wrong’.